rancher/rke2/docs/backup_restore.md

 RKE2 enables a feature to reset the cluster to one member cluster by passing `--cluster-reset` flag, when passing this flag to rke2 server it will reset the cluster with the same data dir in place, the data directory for etcd exists in `/var/lib/rancher/rke2/server/db/etcd`, this flag can be passed in the events of quorum loss in the cluster.

-To pass the reset flag, first you need to stop RKE2 service if its enabled via systemd:
+To pass the reset flag, first you need to ensure there are no other rke2 server nodes running and then stop the RKE2 service on the single remaining node:

 ```
 systemctl stop rke2-server
 rke2 server --cluster-reset
 ```

-**Result:**  A message in the logs say that RKE2 can be restarted without the flags.
+**Result:**  The process will exit with a message that says that RKE2 can be restarted without the flags.
 Start rke2 again and it should start rke2 as a 1 member cluster.

 ### Restoring a Cluster from a Snapshot